Dodgeball

 Dodgeball is a team game in which players must dodge or catch balls thrown by the opposition whilst attempting to strike their opponents in the same way.
 The game has rapidly grown in popularity over the last decade, particularly among schools.

-What is dodgeball?
+What is Dodgeball?

-Dodgeball as a part of the School Games is focused on inclusion and providing more children and young people with the opportunity to be active through dodgeball.
-The fun dodgeball festivals celebrate the School Games values, and should be dedicated to providing all participants with a fun and engaging experience of dodgeball.
-The resources are aimed at teachers and SGOs, and will help support them to offer all pupils, regardless of ability, the opportunity to play and compete in dodgeball.
+Dodgeball was first included in the School Games in 2014 and each year there are over 35,000 pupils participating in inter-school Dodgeball events.
+British Dodgeball has been supporting SGOs and schools with training and competition delivery across numerous counties.
+Dodgeball as a part of the School Games is focused on inclusion and providing more children and young people with the opportunity to be active.
+The fun Dodgeball festivals celebrate the School Games values and should be dedicated to providing all participants with a fun and engaging experience.
+The resources, aimed at teachers and SGOs, will support them to offer all pupils, regardless of ability, the opportunity to play and compete in Dodgeball.

 Find out more about how to play dodgeball formats.